Kentucky and Florida Immigration Lawyers

 Cuban Family Reunification Parole (CFRP) Program: In immigration law, “parole” is an opportunity for some immigrants who don’t meet the technical requirements for a visa or are inadmissible to enter the U.S. legally.
 This program allows certain Cuban citizens living in Cuba to come to the U.S.

-If you have any questions about an immigration matter or need legal representation to help you or a family member with an immigration issue and you live in Fayette County, Kentucky, or the surrounding area, call Carman & Fullerton at 859-971-0060 or fill out this contact form.
+If you have any questions about an immigration matter or need legal representation to help you or a family member with an immigration issue and you live in Fayette County, Kentucky, or the surrounding area, call Carman & Fullerton at 859-971-0060 or fill out our contact form.
 We can help you whether you speak English, Spanish or another language.
 Your future and the future of your family is at stake, so contact us today.